redhat-cop/cloud.vmware_ops/extensions/experiences/README.md

 When creating the `setup.yml` that defines experience resources to create, it may be useful to load the experience from the command line.

 1. Install pre-req collections `ansible-galaxy collection install infra.controller_configuration awx.awx`
+2. Set environment variables to connect to your instance of AAP: CONTROLLER_HOST, CONTROLLER_USERNAME, CONTROLLER_PASSWORD
 2. Run the playbook, `ansible-playbook extensions/experiences/load_experience.yml`
 3. Optionally, you can load a specific experience by setting the name.
 For example `-e experience_name=vmware_ops`